nislab/gensync-benchmarking/README.md

 --------------------------------------------------------------------------------
 <BASE64_ENCODED_DATA_POINTS|REFERENCE_TO_OTHER_DATA_FILE>
 ```
 Each Sync Protocol has an integer to identify it.
-The list of integers can be found in GenSync.h:
+The list of integers can be found in GenSync.h
-1. CPISync
-2. CPISync_OneLessRound
-3. CPISync_HalfRound
-4. ProbCPISync
-5. InteractiveCPISync
-6. OneWayCPISync
-7. FullSync
-8. IBLTSync
-9. OneWayIBLTSync
-10. IBLTSetOfSets
-11. IBLTSync_Multiset
-12. CuckooSync
-13. BloomFilterSync
-14. MET_IBLTSync

 Each Protocol has a unique set of parameters.